AeonDigital/Shell-MSE-Main-Module/src/mse/prepare/interface/message/attachments/man/en-us.md

 &nbsp;

-## function lineTransform
+## bool titleTopSeparatorString

-- aka       : --lineTransform
+- aka       : --titleTopSeparatorString
 - hint      :
-  Name of the transformer function that will be used on valid lines.

-["line_transform"]
-Indicates the name of a function that will promote a transformation on the target line, allowing it to be seen differently from what is currently registered in the file.

-No changes will be made to the file itself.

-See the **VALIDATING and TRANSFORMATION FUNCTIONS** section.
+  String used for this separator.

+["title_top_separator_string"]
+It can be just a newline character (\n) or any other that will be displayed as a separator.

+If no characters are defined, this component is omitted entirely.

 &nbsp;

-## string lineTransformArgs
+## string titleTopSeparatorColor

-- aka       : --lineTransformArgs
+- aka       : --titleTopSeparatorColor
 - hint      :
-  Sets extra arguments for the function defined in **lineTransform**.

-["line_transform_args"]
-Allows you to pass some information that will be used in the transformation function as an extra argument.

-See the **VALIDATING and TRANSFORMATION FUNCTIONS** section.
+  Code of the color that should be used in this component.

+["title_top_separator_color"]
+This setting only makes sense if a separator character is defined and if it is visible.

 &nbsp;

-## string lineTransformArgsSep
+## string titleTopSeparatorColorAlt

-- aka       : --lineTransformArgsSep
+- aka       : --titleTopSeparatorColorAlt
 - hint      :
-  Value separator for the arguments of the **lineTransform** function.

-["line_transform_args_sep"]
-Indicates the string that should be used to **split** the collection of arguments passed in **lineTransform**.
+  Alternate color code for this component.

+["title_top_separator_color_alt"]
+Setting an alternate color to the main color.

+Depending on the meta settings, the theme can use a color set as an alternative to the message.

 &nbsp;

-## bool lineTransformHasLineNumber
+## bool titleTopSeparatorColorize

-- aka       : --lineTransformHasLineNumber
+- aka       : --titleTopSeparatorColorize
-- default   : 0
+- default   : 1
 - hint      :
-  Indicates when line number information is present in line content.

-["line_transform_has_linenumber"]
-Indicates when line number information is present in line content.
+  Indicates whether colors should be applied to this component.

+["title_top_separator_colorize"]
+Allows you to switch between a version with or without colors for this component.